 - On the Dashboard, click New Transaction.
 The Create New Transaction page appears.

 - Type a Name for the transaction.
 This is a required field.
 Optionally, you can type a Description for the transaction, or send a Message to all recipients.
 This message will be viewed by all recipients as part of the transaction's invitation email.
 If a template is selected, this field will be populated from the template.

 - If you want to create the transaction from a template, choose one from the Select a template drop-down list.
 This list displays all templates created by the user, and all templates created by other users that are marked as shared.
 A special icon is visible next to each shared template.

-- Optional: Use the Settings button to specify these additional settings:
+- Optional: Use the Settings button to specify additional settings, listed below:

 The value that initially appears for all of the above settings except Email Reminders is automatically set to the default value specified for the sender's account.
 That default value can be changed only by contacting our Support Team.